 Ian Johnson is a Pulitzer Prize-winning writer, researcher, and Senior Fellow for China Studies at the Council on Foreign Relations.
 He is the founder of the China Unofficial Archives, a new website that collects hundreds of samizdat journals, books, and underground documentary films.
-His new book, Sparks: China’s Underground Historians and Their Battle for the Future, was released in September.
+His most recent book, Sparks: China’s Underground Historians and Their Battle for the Future, was released in September 2023.

 Johnson first went to China as a student in Beijing from 1984 to 1985, and then studied in Taipei from 1986 to 1988.
 He later worked as a newspaper correspondent in China, from 1994 to 1996 with The Baltimore Sun, and from 1997 to 2001 with The Wall Street Journal, where he covered macroeconomics, China’s WTO accession, and social issues.